-The SARC’s are numbered from 0 to 6, after succeeding the SARC 3 the ship will be declared Ready for Sea (RFS).
-The next step is the SARC 4 where the ship receives the certification Ready For Exercise (RFE), this means that they can participate in NATO exercises, though they are still one step away from being able to participate in a real MCM operation.
-The last control is done during the SARC 6, in a multi-threat scenario at the Mine counter measure Operation Sea Train (MOST) in Zeebrugge.
-After a successful completion, the vessel will earn the “Ready For Duty” (RFD) status and is ready to be deployed anywhere at any time.
+The next step at MOST is the SARC 4, a two weeks period during which the ship conducts a weekly practise operational program (including Naval Mine Warfare (NMW)) to obtain the certification Ready For Exercise (RFE).
+At that moment, the ship can participate in NATO exercises but is still one step away from being able to participate in a real NMW operation.
+The last control period, the five-six weeks SARC 5 followed by the “test” SARC 6, is conducted in a multi-threat scenario.
+After a successful completion, the vessel will earn the “Ready for Duty” (RFD) status and is ready to be deployed anywhere at any time for any NMW operation.

-Crew and vessel are evaluated on:
+Crew and vessel are evaluated by the NMW experts on:

 • The execution of systems check.